systemb4/dsp/doc/PROGRESS.md

     that will shorten the time to process the text file into tokens.
 I will also record times before and after.
 I also made a union in the struct that allows the storage of either a char or long int depending on the var type.

+20 January 2022: Three major obsitcles: multithreadeding the lexer, parser,
+    interpreter, writing an abstract syntax tree (AST), and comign up with a viable syntax for the input language.